I Waited for November (dVerse) Audio

 And it bent’.

-1. Lord knows I have waiting for many things, this is the story of life … lol, waiting, wait, hurry up and wait, go on and wait over there, hold on and wait, wait a minute, hold on wait for me, wait, wait, wait, we all have felt the agony of waiting for some thing or another, thank you for reading, I am heading over your way ❀
+1. Lord knows I have waited for many things, this is the story of life … lol, waiting, wait, hurry up and wait, go on and wait over there, hold on and wait, wait a minute, hold on wait for me, wait, wait, wait, we all have felt the agony of waiting for something or another, thank you for reading, I am heading over your way ❤

 2. So sad, but lovely.
 I imagine this type of scene has happened often through the ages.